GlasgowAzureUG/Websitev2/README.md

-# Glasgow Azure User Group webiste
+# Glasgow Azure User Group website

 Some hints to help when updating the site later: